Frosty515/Custom-Arch/docs/design.md

 ### 64-bit real mode

 - All memory is accessible by everything
-- All registers are accessible by everything (I0, I1, and FLAGS are read-only)
+- All registers are accessible by everything (IP, and STS are read-only)
 - All valid instructions always work

 ### 64-bit protected mode

-- 2 levels of access: user, supervisor
+- 2 levels of access: user, supervisor.
-- bit 0 of CR0 is set to 1 to enable protected mode
+- bit 0 of CR0 is set to 1 to enable protected mode.
-- defaults to supervisor mode
+- defaults to supervisor mode.
 - Interrupts behave differently.
-See [Protected mode interrupts](#protected-mode-interrupts) for more info
+See [Protected mode interrupts](#protected-mode-interrupts) for more info.
-- bit 1 of CR0 controls where [IO instructions](#io) are available in user mode.

 #### Switching privilege levels

-On supervisor mode entry, the contents of `FLAGS` is swapped with the contents of `CR1`, and `I0` will be set to `CR2`. `I1` will be set to the address of the instruction after the `syscall` instruction.
-The old value of I1 is not saved. `r15` will be set to the user mode stack.
-Supervisor mode is responsible for saving `sbp`, `stp`, and `r0`-`r14` if they are of importance.
+On supervisor mode entry, the contents of `STS` is swapped with the contents of `CR1`, and `IP` will be set to `CR2`. `r14` will be set to the address of the instruction after the `syscall` instruction.
+The old value of `r14` is not saved. `r15` will be set to the user mode stack.
+Supervisor mode is responsible for saving `sbp`, `stp`, and `r0`-`r13` if they are of importance.
 Supervisor mode is also responsible for getting its own stack.
-After all this, the values of `I1` and `r15` would have been overridden.
+After all this, the values of `r14` and `r15` would have been overridden.
 If they are of importance, they should be saved prior to the `syscall` instruction.

-On supervisor mode exit, the contents of `CR1` is swapped with the contents of `FLAGS`, and `I0` will be set to `I1`. `scp` will be set to `r15`.
-The old value of `I0` is not saved.
-Supervisor mode is responsible for restoring `sbp`, `stp`, and `r0`-`r14` if they were saved.
+On supervisor mode exit, the contents of `CR1` is swapped with the contents of `STS`, and `I0` will be set to `r14`. `scp` will be set to `r15`.
+The old value of `IP` is not saved.
+Supervisor mode is responsible for restoring `sbp`, `stp`, and `r0`-`r13` if they were saved.

-On user mode entry (different from supervisor mode exit), `I1` and `FLAGS` are cleared. `I0` will be set to the first argument of the instruction.
+On user mode entry (different from supervisor mode exit), `STS` is cleared. `IP` will be set to the first argument of the instruction.
 All other registers are untouched.

 ## Instructions